Changissnz/nu_merchant_principal/README.md

 lead back to the identity of the prideful.
-In cases where there are differences in the sensory input, no matter how slight, two differing possibilities for a formulated judgment could lead to vastly different conclusions (final judgments), via the different segments of the sensory input that is interpreted through the perception logic structure (equivalently, interpretation).
+In cases where there are differences in the sensory input, no matter how slight, two differing possibilities for a formulated judgment could lead to vastly different conclusions (final judgments), via different segments of the sensory input that is interpreted through the perception logic structure (equivalently, interpretation).